-‘Samsung Galaxy Note 8’ Latest News, Rumors, Leaks, Specifications, & Update: Can Consumers Trust These Leaks?
+Samsung Galaxy Note 8: Latest News, Rumors, Leaks, Specifications, & Update: Can Consumers Trust These Leaks?

 — /LEAKS (@Slashleaks) June 26, 2017

-These specs sound logical right?
-The specs concur with the other rumors online.
-And the specs of the Galaxy Note 8, if these leaks are to be trusted are the epitome of a what a smartphone should be: powerful, quick, stylish, and versatile.
-Sounds familiar?
-It should be as these adjectives were the same ones used to describe the doomed Samsung Galaxy Note 7.
+These specs concur with the other rumors online.
+And the specs of the Galaxy Note 8, if these leaks are to be trusted, are the epitome of what a smartphone should be: powerful, quick, stylish, and versatile.
+These adjectives were the same ones used to describe the doomed Samsung Galaxy Note 7.
 So again, while these rumors and leaks are could be spot on, there are still some questions lingering about the dependability of the devices.
-And following the Galaxy Note 7 debacle, followers of the Samsung phablet series are expecting big things for the Galaxy Note 8, hence these leaks and rumors and the enhanced interest on the upcoming Samsung phablet flagship.
+And following the Galaxy Note 7 debacle, followers of the Samsung phablet series are expecting big things from the Galaxy Note 8, hence these leaks and rumors and the enhanced interest on the upcoming Samsung phablet flagship.

-However, another report suggests that the Samsung Galaxy Note 8 could have a dual camera having 13MP sensors with 1.12-micron pixels and f/2.0 aperture lenses.
-The sensors are said to be optimized for low light operation while the two cameras are each set to different shooting aspect: for black and white shots and for colored images.
-This new information comes from the Mobile World Congress in Shanghai wherein Samsung divulged the details of the ISCOCELL image sensor technology.
-Samsung’s new tech is supposed to be the cutting edge of image sensor technology and would put its dual camera head and over heels better than anything in existence.
-So it makes sense that Samsung would include it to Samsung Galaxy Note 8 if only to erase the debacle that was the Galaxy Note 7.
+However, another report suggests that the Samsung Galaxy Note 8 could have a dual camera with 13MP sensors, 1.12-micron pixels, and f/2.0 aperture lenses.
+The sensors are said to be optimized for low light operation, while the two cameras are each set to different shooting aspects: for black and white shots and for colored images.
+This new information comes from the Mobile World Congress in Shanghai, wherein Samsung divulged the details of the ISCOCELL image sensor technology.
+Samsung’s new tech is supposed to be the cutting edge of image sensor technology and would make its dual camera better than anything in existence.
+So it makes sense that Samsung would include it on the Samsung Galaxy Note 8, if only to erase the debacle that was the Galaxy Note 7.

 Samsung's Galaxy Note 8 will feature the best smartphone camera ever: https://t.co/kcWHZCVNpu pic.twitter.com/nth0PK1byO